zhouzhitreng/asKAN/README.md

 The Original-B-spline refers to the asKAN in our work.

-asXXX with one level corresponds to the respective XXX.
+asXXXKAN with one level corresponds to the respective XXXKAN.